absynce/Raven.Assure/README.md

       "RemoveEncryptionKey": true
     }

-When this is set, the encryption key setting (`SecuredSettings["Raven/Encryption/Key"]`) in `Database.Document` files in the backup will be set to null.
+When this is set to `true`, the encryption key setting (`SecuredSettings["Raven/Encryption/Key"]`) in `Database.Document` files in the backup will be set to null.

+    "SecuredSettings": {
+        "Raven/Encryption/Key": null
+    }

-**Restore** will require the encryption key to be added back to the `Database.Document` files.
-If there are incremental backups, it will need to be added to the latest incremental `Database.Document` file.
+**Restore** (`in`) requires the encryption key to be added back to the `Database.Document` files.
+If using incremental backups, it must be added to the latest incremental `Database.Document` file.

 **To-do**
 - [ ] Add option to specify encryption key when restoring